mjdominus/git-util/README.md

 changed files in reverse chronological order.
 I have an alias, `git myfiles`, which means `git what-changed --author=mjd`, which lists the files I have recently touched.

-`git-whats` records a description for a branch, or prints a previously recorded description.
+`git-whats` associates metadata with git branches by storing key-value pairs in `.git/config`.
+Use `git whats set ticket=XYZ-1234` to associate a ticket number with the current branch, or `git whats set "Working on feature X"` to set a description.
+Retrieve values with `git whats get ticket` or just `git whats get` for the default description.
+The `prune` subcommand removes metadata for deleted branches.

 `trim` is not really a git command.
 It trims trailing whitespace from the files named in its arguments.